FenPhoenix/FMScanner/README.md

 # FMScanner

-A fast, thorough, accurate scanner for Thief 1 and Thief 2 fan missions.
+A fast, thorough, accurate scanner for Thief 1, Thief 2, and Thief 3 fan missions.

 Detects the following:
 - Title (along with a list of alternate titles if more than one is detected and they don't all match)